openhab/openhab-demo/openhab_demo/README.md

 **Contact, door & door lock states** are random.
 See [`conf/automation/js/02-states.js`](conf/automation/js/02-states.js).

-**Playback control and information such as artist & song** are based on a predefined track list, see [`conf/automation/js/03-media-states.js`](conf/automation/js/03-media-states.js).
+**Playback control and information such as artist & song** are based on a predefined track list, see [`conf/automation/js/02-media-states.js`](conf/automation/js/02-media-states.js).

+**Positions** are random, but limited to a rectangular area around Berlin, see [`conf/automation/js/02-position-states.js`](conf/automation/js/02-position-states.js).

 ### How can I get IntelliSense for the JavaScript code?